 Reach More People and Build Your Brand

-- Share how to contact you directly, whether it’s email or a phone number.
+- Share how to contact you directly, whether it’s by email or a phone number.
 Your clients or customers often want to reach you outside of a messenger service or comment on a social media post.
 If they can’t find contact info easily, they’ll move on.
 I know I have when searching retailer websites.

 - Show and tell about your personal interests.
 This human side makes you more relatable beyond your business.
 It may even open the door to more opportunities.
 I share about going to yoga class often and recently landed a gig writing about men’s yoga.
 Nice!